phha/click_config_file/README.md

 appropriate directory for your OS.

 Command line and environment options will override the configuration file options.
 Configuration file options override default options.
-So to summarize the resolution order for a given option is CLI > Environment > Configuration file > Default.
+So the resolution order for a given option is:
+CLI > Environment > Configuration file > Default.

-Configuration files are formatted according to [Configobj's unrepr mode](http://configobj.readthedocs.io/en/latest/configobj.html#unrepr-mode).
+Configuration files should be formatted according to [Configobj's unrepr mode](http://configobj.readthedocs.io/en/latest/configobj.html#unrepr-mode).

 Why?